aimms/how-to/Articles/294/294-Online-XML-HTTP-library.rst

-Extract XML Data from a Server with the HTTP Library
+Extract XML File from a Server with the HTTP Library
 =====================================================

 .. meta::
-   :description: Using the AIMMS HTTP library to extract data from XML.
+   :description: Using the AIMMS HTTP library to extract an XML file.
    :keywords: xml, http library

 **Summary**